jnweiger/SerServo/README.md

 ### Power supply
 To simplify the circuit, we try to use the USB line also as a 5V power source.
-According to https://www.arduino.cc/en/uploads/Main/ArduinoNano30Schematic.pdf, USB is coupled to the onboard +5V pins with a 0.5A Schottky diode MBR0520, so the total current draw should not exceed 0.5A.
+According to https://www.arduino.cc/en/uploads/Main/ArduinoNano30Schematic.pdf, USB is coupled to the onboard +5V pins with a 0.5A Schottky diode MBR0520, so the total current draw should not exceed this value.
 The Schottky diode is actually there to allow us to connect both USB power and if needed an external
 5V power supply without any problems.

 The micro-servo can draw up to 1A, when under load or when moving at high speed.
 The LED-strip can use max 60mA per LED, when all 3 channels R,G,B are at full brightness.
-This is a total of 2.1A
+This is a total of 2.1A + 1A ... -- which would not work via USB power.

 #### Precautions
-- the arduino nano schematics has a 100 nF and 4.7 uF capacitor on the USB side.
+- The arduino nano schematics has a 100 nF and 4.7 uF capacitor on the USB side.
-- we provide an external 5600 uF capacitor to buffer motor spikes.
+- We provide an external 5600 uF capacitor to buffer motor spikes.
 - There is a default B brightness setting, that dims all values to below 50%.
 - The default illumniation powers only the bottom half of the ring, at a dim orange.
 - We use a custom servo driver that only sends a few pulses when moving, then stops the PWM, so that the motor gets powered down.